The Australian Community has been providing guidance for Australians seeking work for more than a decade.

 Having a new employee return with a work visa in under three weeks of a job offer, and costing only a few hundred dollars, represents significant value to an Employer!

-A process of educating employers as to the value proposition of an E-3 visa has for the most part been non-existent since the visa was first created.
-In part, our Community Job Fair v3.5 is about educating employers on why they should employ our members.
+The process of educating employers as to the value proposition of an E-3 visa has, for the most part, been non-existent since the visa was first created.
+In part, our Community is about educating employers on why they should employ our members.

-If you elect to leverage our Concierge Services, we can tailor a step-by-step plan to maximize your efforts and shorten the time it takes to find work.
+If you elect to join our organization and you are here in the US or arriving shortly, we can tailor a step-by-step plan to maximize your efforts and shorten the time it takes to find work.
+This service is for financial members only.

 This can save thousands of dollars in accommodation and living expenses.